Notice – This

 to us the word of reconciliation.”

 Paul then tells us how we can only be reconciled to God through Christ because He became sin on our behalf so that we could become the righteousness of God in Him.
-We can only be reconciled to God in Christ Jesus and we must be baptized into Christ to become sons of God and heirs with Christ.
+We can only be reconciled to God in Christ Jesus and we must be baptized into Christ to become sons of God and heirs with Christ for that to happen.

 Paul tells us about that when he says, "For you are all sons of God through faith in Christ Jesus.
 For all of you who were baptized into Christ have clothed yourselves with Christ" (Galatians -27).